matrix-org/matrix-spec-proposals/proposals/4207-media-identifier-policy.md

 #### `m.ban`

+Moderators may wish to use `m.ban` when media is considered offensive, or the subject of a dispute, but not necessarily worthy of `m.takedown`.

 - When applied to a user: Media is hidden entirely or behind a spoiler tag with an explanation.